-Usually the loaf is filled with walnuts, raisins, Turkish delight and cocoa.
+Usually the loaf is filled with walnuts, raisins, Turkish delight, and/or cocoa paste.
 As I’ve made it specially for my husband, I skipped the raisins, as he doesn’t like them.
+Instead of walnuts, any kind of nuts would be good.
+For this recipe I’ve used almonds and cashews.

 – 400g strong wholemeal flour